Precision Drilling (TSE:PD) Price Target Cut to C$115.00

-Precision Drilling (TSE:PD – Get Free Report) (NYSE:PDS) had its price objective decreased by investment analysts at TD Securities from C$125.00 to C$115.00 in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
-The firm presently has a “buy” rating on the stock.
-TD Securities’ target price would indicate a potential upside of 36.77% from the stock’s previous close.
+Precision Drilling (TSE:PD – Free Report) (NYSE:PDS) had its target price trimmed by Stifel Nicolaus from C$120.00 to C$115.00 in a report released on Wednesday morning, BayStreet.CA reports.
+The brokerage currently has a buy rating on the stock.

-Other equities research analysts also recently issued reports about the company.
-Piper Sandler Companies decreased their price objective on Precision Drilling from C$107.00 to C$100.00 and set an “overweight” rating on the stock in a report on Monday, January 8th.
-Royal Bank of Canada reduced their target price on Precision Drilling from C$125.00 to C$122.00 in a report on Friday, January 12th.
-National Bankshares set a C$135.00 target price on Precision Drilling in a report on Tuesday, November 21st.
-ATB Capital cut their price target on Precision Drilling from C$140.00 to C$126.00 and set an “outperform” rating on the stock in a research note on Monday, January 8th.
-Finally, CIBC lifted their target price on shares of Precision Drilling from C$100.00 to C$110.00 and gave the stock an “outperform” rating in a report on Wednesday.
-Nine investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of C$121.08.
+Several other analysts also recently commented on the company.
+National Bankshares set a C$135.00 price objective on Precision Drilling in a research note on Tuesday, November 21st.
+BMO Capital Markets raised their price objective on Precision Drilling from C$125.00 to C$130.00 and gave the company an outperform rating in a report on Wednesday.
+CIBC raised their target price on shares of Precision Drilling from C$100.00 to C$110.00 and gave the company an outperform rating in a research note on Wednesday.
+Piper Sandler Companies cut their target price on shares of Precision Drilling from C$107.00 to C$100.00 and set an overweight rating for the company in a research note on Monday, January 8th.
+Finally, ATB Capital cut their target price on shares of Precision Drilling from C$126.00 to C$125.00 and set an outperform rating for the company in a research note on Wednesday.
+Nine equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average price target of C$121.08.

 Precision Drilling Corporation, a drilling company, provides onshore drilling, completion, and production services to exploration and production companies in the oil and natural gas and geothermal industries in North America and the Middle East.
 The company operates in two segments, Contract Drilling Services and Completion and Production Services.